$q$-state Potts ice: Quantum -color Potts Ices

 To describe such a quantum liquid phase, we must suitably quantize the rooton excitations and the electric fields, which are expected to be the relevant degrees of freedom, and re-express the operators $R^{\alpha}$ in terms of these fields.

-In order to quantize the electric field, the operators $E^i_r$ must be expanded such that, instead of having only $N_c$ eigenvalues, the electric field can take any value on the root lattice $\lambda$, allowing for any adjustment of the field by the addition of a linear combination of root vectors.
-We choose to define the origin of this root lattice centered around the original, physical degrees of freedom, such that we can later impose an energetic constraint of the field to project back into the physical Hilbert space.

-With this adjustment made, the field is then quantized by introducing a canonically conjugate gauge field operator $A^i_r$, whose eigenvalues take values in the Brillouin zone of the root lattice.
+In order to quantize the electric field via the introduction of canonically conjugate gauge field $A^i_r$, the operators $E^i_r$ must be expanded such that, instead of having only $q$ eigenvalues, the electric field can take any value on the root lattice $\Lambda$ of $\mathfrak{su}(q)$, such that the commutation relation $[A^i_r,E^j_s]=i\delta^{ij}_{rs}$ holds.
+To enable us to project back into the physical Hilbert space via an energetic constraint, the origin of the lattice $\Lambda$ is chosen to lie at the center of a simplex, such that the original $q$ degrees of freedom have electric fields of the smallest magnitude.
+With this adjustment made, the conjugate gauge field can then be defined, and has eigenvalues that are taken from the Brillouin zone of the root lattice.

 To quantize rooton excitations, we define a canonical conjugate to the charge defects $Q^i_C$ to be $\varphi^i_C$.
 An operator that then creates a rooton excitation is: $(\Phi^{\alpha})^{\dagger}=e^{i\alpha^i\varphi^i}$.